1.1 Personal data controller

 b. communication with customer support (before setting up a user account or when logging out of a user account), which is a legitimate interest of the controller and yours within the meaning of Article 6(1)(f) of the GDPR.

-2.8 By registering your user account and logging in to the service, the administrator starts processing your personal data.
+2.8 By registering your user account and logging in to the service, the controller starts processing your personal data.

 2.9 Within the meaning of Article 4(1) of the GDPR, the controller processes the following personal data about you in accordance with the above: